visticx/visticx/README.md

 ### Hi there 👋

-I am a programming student, and I hope to find happiness here.
+I am a computer major student, I hope to find happiness here.

-🌱 I’m currently learning china
-🤔 I’m looking for help with programe